All segments covered the strike and daily news, although the group mixes substantial coverage of the protests with routine content

 3 verified sources

-A magnitude 3.0 earthquake struck the department of Quindío in Colombia's coffee region (Eje Cafetero), strongly felt in the city of Armenia on Thursday morning.
-No damages or casualties were reported.
+A magnitude 3.0 earthquake hit the department of QuindÃo in Colombia's coffee region (Eje Cafetero), felt strongly in the city of Armenia on Thursday morning.
+No damage or casualties were reported.

 2 verified sources